Diphtheria, Tetanus and Pertussis: The Diseases & Vaccines

 What is diphtheria?

 The dangers associated with diphtheria come from the toxin released by the bacterium, Corynebacterium diphtheriae.
-The toxin makes it difficult for children to breathe and swallow, but it also attacks the heart, kidneys and nerves.
+The toxin makes it difficult for children to breathe and swallow because it causes a membrane to form in the throat.
+In fact, diphtheria used to be called the “strangling angel” of children because the membrane resembled angel wings.
+The toxin can also attack the heart, kidneys and nerves.

 Incidence of diphtheria

 In the 1920s, diphtheria was a common cause of death in children and adolescents.
 At its peak, about 150,000 cases of diphtheria occurred in the United States every year.
 The diphtheria vaccine, first used in the United States in the early 1940s, has virtually eliminated the disease.
-Now we see fewer than two cases a year.
+Now we see fewer than one case a year.

 Outbreaks still occur around the world and typically coincide with a drop in immunization rates.